tensorflow/docs/site/en/guide/effective_tf2.md

 ### Eager execution

-TensorFlow 1.X requires users to manually stitch together an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (the graph) by making `tf.*` API calls.
-It then requires users to manually compile the abstract syntax tree by passing a set of output tensors and input tensors to a `session.run()` call.
+TensorFlow 1.x requires users to manually stitch together an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (the graph) by making `tf.*` API calls.
+It then requires users to manually compile the abstract syntax tree by passing a set of output tensors and input tensors to a `session.run` call.
 TensorFlow 2.0 executes eagerly (like Python normally does) and in 2.0, graphs and sessions should feel like implementation details.

-One notable byproduct of eager execution is that `tf.control_dependencies()` is no longer required, as all lines of code execute in order (within a `tf.function`, code with side effects execute in the order written).
+One notable byproduct of eager execution is that `tf.control_dependencies` is no longer required, as all lines of code execute in order (within a `tf.function`, code with side effects executes in the order written).

 ### No more globals

-TensorFlow 1.X relied heavily on implicitly global namespaces.
-When you called `tf.Variable()`, it would be put into the default graph, and it would remain there, even if you lost track of the Python variable pointing to it.
+TensorFlow 1.x relied heavily on implicitly global namespaces.
+When you called `tf.Variable`, it would be put into the default graph, and it would remain there, even if you lost track of the Python variable pointing to it.
 You could then recover that `tf.Variable`, but only if you knew the name that it had been created with.
 This was difficult to do if you were not in control of the variable's creation.
-As a result, all sorts of mechanisms proliferated to attempt to help users find their variables again, and for frameworks to find user-created variables: Variable scopes, global collections, helper methods like `tf.get_global_step()`, `tf.global_variables_initializer()`, optimizers implicitly computing gradients over all trainable variables, and so on.
+As a result, all sorts of mechanisms proliferated to attempt to help users find their variables again, and for frameworks to find user-created variables: Variable scopes, global collections, helper methods like `tf.get_global_step`, `tf.global_variables_initializer`, optimizers implicitly computing gradients over all trainable variables, and so on.
+TensorFlow 2.0 eliminates all of these mechanisms
-TensorFlow 2.0 eliminates all of these mechanisms ([Variables 2.0 RFC](https://github.com/tensorflow/community/pull/11)) in favor of the default mechanism: Keep track of your variables!
+([Variables 2.0 RFC](https://github.com/tensorflow/community/pull/11)) in favor
+of the default mechanism: Keep track of your variables!
 If you lose track of a `tf.Variable`, it gets garbage collected.